Competitive Intelligence explainer and guide

 - Summarise the problem in one sentence of no more

-- And, make sure the question is inclusive – broad enough to cover what we think we’ll need to cover, but narrow enough to provide a useful answer?
+- Make sure the question is inclusive – broad enough to cover what we think we’ll need to cover, but narrow enough to provide a useful answer?

 What are the drivers?

-- Firstly, create a list of between 6-10 driver that covers what you need to answer the question
+- Create a list of between 6-10 driver that covers what you need to answer the question

 - Then ascertain if every driver linked to the questions asked, or is there anything peripheral?

 - And make a basket for each driver to put associated into them.

 - Metrics that will help understand if you are on the right track?